dcl-2019-04/curriculum/docs/model-eval.md

 }
 ```

+**2** Create a function to calculate CV error

+Next, you need a function that iterates over all your train-test pairs,
-The following function calculates the errors for a given span on all of the train-test pairs in a given CV set, and then calculates the mean and standard deviation of the errors.
+calculates the test error for each pair, and then calculates the mean
+and standard deviation of all the errors.

 ``` r
 span_error <- function(span, data_cv) {